5 Best Baritone Ukuleles – Finding Your Big Buddy

-We come to the biggest of the ukulele sizes – the baritone.
-It’s certainly not for everyone in terms of sound, tunings or playability, but for those who like a ukulele with a little more oomph, a baritone may well be what you are looking for.
+We come to the biggest of the ukulele sizes – the baritone uke.
+It’s certainly not for everyone in terms of sound, tunings or playability.
+However, for those who like a ukulele with a little more oomph, a baritone may well be what you are looking for.

 Table Of Contents

 When buying a baritone ukulele, there are lots of models crying for your attention.
-So, to help make your decision a little easier, we’ve compiled a short chart highlighting five of the top baritone ukuleles currently on the market.
+So, to help make your decision a little easier, we’ve compiled a short chart highlighting a handful of the top baritone ukuleles currently on the market.

 There are many more, but this chart gives you a good look at some of the most popular, most playable, and best value – ranging from just below $100 to those just pushing $500.

 Let’s dive into the chart, then stick around for our guide to baritone ukuleles.

 For a baritone ukulele that you can call a true beauty, look no further…

 A delightful baritone uke with super sweet style and sound.

 Total of 4.72/5 [usr 4.72 max='5' ]